sindrijo/UnityDeeplinks/README.md

 # Setup
 ## Android
 ### Prerequisites
+* Go to '(Unity/Edit)' -> 'Preferences' -> 'External Tools' menu
-* Go to your Unity => Preferences => External tools menu and find your Android SDK and JDK home folders
+* Scroll down to 'Android' and ensure the SDK and JDK folder paths are set correctly
-* Ensure ANDROID_SDK_ROOT points to your Android SDK root folder
-* Ensure JDK_HOME points to your JDK root folder

 **No other special setup is required unless you have a custom android activity (have subclassed *UnityPlayerActivity*) or are using a plugin that does so.**